hashicorp/terraform-website/content/source/docs/extend/schemas/schema-behaviors.html.md

 #### Computed
 **Data structure:** [bool](https://golang.org/pkg/builtin/#bool)
-**Example:** `true` or `false`
+**Value:** `true` or `false`
 **Restrictions:**

-Cannot be used when `Required` is `true`
+- Cannot be used when `Required` is `true`
-Cannot be used when `Default` is `specified`
+- Cannot be used when `Default` is `specified`
-Cannot be used with `DefaultFunc`
+- Cannot be used with `DefaultFunc`

 `Computed` is often used to represent values that are not user configurable or can not be known at time of `terraform plan` or `apply`, such as date of creation or a service specific UUID. `Computed` can be combined with other attributes to achieve specific behaviors, and can be used as output for interpolation into other resources

 **Schema example:**